Learn what different photography terms mean. From camera gear to techniques, you’ll have a better overall understanding of photography.

 Bracketing: Taking the same photo several times using different camera settings for each image.

 Bulb (B): A camera mode that allows you to control the shutter speed by holding down the shutter release button.
-This is beneficial for slow shutter speeds because you can hold it as long as you’d like.
+This is beneficial for slow shutter speeds because you can hold it for as long as you’d like.

 Burst Mode: The ability to take continuously take photos by holding down the shutter.
 This is also known as continuous shooting.